 History of the Rent Control Debate in California

-In 1995, opponents of rent control had their most sweeping victory with the passage of Costa Hawkins.
-This law prevents rent control from being applied to single family homes or units constructed after 1995.
+Costa Hawkins represented opponents' most sweeping victory, and "effectively shut down the rent control movement statewide."
+The law prevents rent control from being applied to single family homes or units constructed after 1995.
 It also allows for “vacancy decontrol,” through which owners can return units to “market rates” once a rent-controlled tenant leaves.
-Since its passage, the law has been very effective in both limiting the effectiveness of rent control and de-controlling thousands of units.
+Since its passage, the law has been very effective in both limiting the effectiveness of rent control and de-controlling hundreds of thousands of units statewide.

 Costa Hawkins was also a key part of a 2009 court decision, Palmer v Sixth Street Properties, which struck down a Los Angeles requirement that developers include affordable rental units in new apartment buildings as part of local inclusionary zoning laws.
 State courts sided with plaintiffs, saying that these rules violated Costa Hawkins by mandating lower rents for post-1995 units.
 This had the further effect of weakening inclusionary zoning laws state-wide.
 A bill signed by Governor Jerry Brown in September 2017, however, reversed this decision, restoring the ability of California cities and counties to compel developers to include affordable units in new rental projects.
 In 2008, an effort to overturn all forms of rent control in the state was rejected by voters.